HAMILTON BEACH'S SOCIAL ACCOUNTABILITY POLICY

 - Hamilton Beach engages in verification of suppliers to evaluate and address various risks, including but not limited to human trafficking and slavery.

 - Hamilton Beach conducts audits of suppliers to evaluate their compliance with our social accountability standards, including but not limited to prohibitions against trafficking and slavery.

 - Hamilton Beach requires direct suppliers to certify that materials incorporated into their products comply with the laws of the countries where they are being sold, including but not limited to laws prohibiting slavery and human trafficking.

 - Hamilton Beach maintains internal accountability standards and procedures for employees and contractors who fail to meet our standards, including but not limited to prohibitions against slavery and trafficking.

 - Hamilton Beach provides training on social accountability standards to employees with direct responsibility for supply chain management, including but not limited to prohibitions against human trafficking and slavery, so as to achieve the highest standards of legal and ethical conduct for itself and its business partners and ensure compliance with all laws.

 Hamilton Beach has been part of CT-PAT since July 2005.
 In partnering with the Department of Homeland Security, Hamilton Beach's supply chain has been evaluated by US Customs and Border Protection as meeting the "highest level of cargo security."

-- Hamilton Beach and its subsidiaries are committed to sourcing components and materials from companies that share our values regarding respect for human rights, integrity and environmental responsibility.
-We will neither tolerate nor in any way facilitate the serious abuse of human rights associated with the extraction, transportation and trading of Conflict Minerals in the DRC.
+- Hamilton Beach is committed to sourcing components and materials from companies that share our values regarding respect for human rights, integrity and environmental responsibility.
+We will neither tolerate nor in any way facilitate the serious abuse of human rights associated with the extraction, transportation and trading of conflict minerals in the DRC.

 - For more information, contact Hamilton Beach at firstname.lastname@example.org